jsawaya/eigenframe/README.md

 Component type | Description | Examples
 -------------- | ----------- | --------
-EigenFragment  | inline component that represents a tab, found only in app-level tab_list specifications | [examples](./web/apps)
+EigenFrame  | component that represents a top-level application specification | [examples](./web/apps) EigenFragment  | component that represents each tab/fragment in an application | [examples](./web/apps)
-LinearLayout  | inline component that is a collection of other components | [examples](./web/frames) RelativeLayout | not implemented yet |
+PopupScreen | component that represents a collection of components as a fullscreen window | [LinearLayout](./web/docs/LinearLayout.md)  | sequence of components arranged vertically or horizontally | [examples](./web/frames)
+RelativeLayout | not implemented yet |
 ConstraintLayout | not implemented yet |
-TextView  | inline component that shows plain text | [examples](./web/frames), HtmlView  | inline component that shows html, icons, and simple web-links | [examples](./web/frames), ImageView  | inline component that shows images and icons | [examples](./web/frames), WebView  | inline component that shows web page - javascript capable  | [examples](./web/frames), HorizontalLine | inline component that shows a horizontal line (like <hr/> html) to separate components in a vertical LinearLayout |
+TextView  | component shows plain text | [examples](./web/frames),
+HtmlView  | component shows simple html, internal-icons, and simple web-links | [examples](./web/frames), ImageView  | component shows images and external-icons | [examples](./web/frames), WebView  | component shows elaborate html, and url web-page  - javascript capable  | [examples](./web/frames), HorizontalLine | component that shows a horizontal line <hr/> to separate components in vertical LinearLayout |
-VerticalLine | inline component that shows a vertical line to separate components in a horizontal LinearLayout |
+VerticalLine | component that shows a vertical line to separate components in horizontal LinearLayout |
-EditText | inline component that represents a string value, shows an editable text area |
+EditText | component that represents a string value, shows an editable text area |
-ListView | inline component that represents a collection of selectable options, with dynamic row layout |
-Button  | inline component that shows plain text and has an "on_click" callback attribute  | [examples](./web/frames), RadioButton | inline component that represents a selection index, shows as a multiple-choice option-list | CheckBox | inline component that represents a integer value [0, 1], shows as a small box with or without a check mark |
+Button  | component that shows plain text and has an "on_click" callback attribute  | [examples](./web/frames), ToggleButton | component that represents a integer value [0, 1], shows as bi-modal button label |
-Switch | inline component that represents a integer value [0, 1], shows as a small switch [off, on] |
+CheckBox | component that represents a small box with or without a check mark, with integer value [0, 1] |
-ToggleButton | inline component that represents a integer value [0, 1], shows as bi-modal button label |
+Switch | component that represents a  small switch [off, on] with integer value [0, 1] |
+RadioButton | component that represents a multiple-choice option-list, and a selected index | Spinner | component that represents a popup multiple-choice option-list, and a selection index |
+ListView | component that represents a multiple-choice option-list, with a row layout and a selected index |
-Spinner | inline component that represents a selection index, shows as a popup multiple-choice option-list |
+SelectDialog | component that represents a popup multiple-choice option-list selection index| AlertDialog | component represents a popup multiple-choice option-list | [examples](./web/frames),

-SelectDialog | dynamic component that represents a selection index, shows as a multiple-choice option-list | AlertDialog | dynamic component creates a popup option-list and has an "on_click" callback attribute  | [examples](./web/frames), PopupHtmlView | dynamic component that shows a small transient html window | PopupTextView | dynamic component that shows a small transient text window | PopupScreen | dynamic component that shows a fullscreen window, and represents a collection of components | JavaScript | dynamic component calls embedded javascript  | [examples](./web/frames), SecureShell | dynamic component represents ssh commands |
+PopupHtmlView | component that shows a small transient popup html window | PopupTextView | component that shows a small transient popup text window | JavaScript | component calls embedded javascript  | [examples](./web/frames), SecureShell | component represents ssh commands |
-UrlRequest | dynamic component represents url request - not fully tested |
+UrlRequest | component represents url request - not fully tested |
-Variable | not implemented yet |
+Variable | component, not implemented yet |